Fail-Fast-V0/klipper-prusa-mk3s/README.md

 - raspberry pi 2/3/4 or Rpi zero (2w preferred)
 - adxl345 either fysetc [portable shaper](https://amzn.to/3CZuCLm) for pi 2/3/4 or
 -  standard [adxl345](https://amzn.to/3XMmTZa)
--  recommended using these headers [male](https://www.digikey.com/en/products/detail/adam-tech/BHR-08-VUA/9832409) and [female](https://www.digikey.com/en/products/detail/adam-tech/FCS-08-SG/9832361)
+-  I recommend using these headers [male](https://www.digikey.com/en/products/detail/adam-tech/BHR-08-VUA/9832409) and [female](https://www.digikey.com/en/products/detail/adam-tech/FCS-08-SG/9832361) when using the standard ADXL345
--  if using pi zero you'll need [male headers](https://amzn.to/3XND883) to connect to einsy board
+-  if using pi zero you'll need [male headers](https://amzn.to/3XND883) so can mount directly to einsy board
 -

 ## Pre-Check